Close

 Setups for the iRacing Sebring 12 Hours

-If you need setups for this event, Coach Dave Academy has you covered regardless of the class or car.
-Check out Coach Dave Academy’s iRacing setup subscription that includes setups prepared for the Sebring International Raceway for GTP, LMP2, and GT3 cars.
+Check out Coach Dave Academy’s iRacing setups with Delta – which includes setups prepared for the Sebring International Raceway, specificallyfor the GTP, LMP2, and GT3 cars.

 iRacing Setups